 Browse the market

-Sandakan Central Market lies right on the sea front.
-The market looks like an ugly building from the outside.
+Sandakan Central Market overlooks the sea front.
+The market looks like an ugly building from outside.
 However, it’s interesting to wander round the wet and dry markets to see what’s on offer.
 It’s also good to see what the locals are buying.

 There were many new, exciting fruits, as well as fresh fish direct from the sea.
 Unfortunately, we didn’t get to sample the famous Malaysian dorian fruit, well-know for its stinkiness!

 As you follow the Heritage Trail, you will stumble upon the Sam Sing Kung Temple.
 The Chinese communities from Guangdong Province built this Chinese temple in 1887, making it the 3rd oldest in Sandakan.

 The Balin Roof Garden and Bistro was one of our favourite places to eat in Sandakan.
 It is one of Sandakan’s most cosmopolitan restaurants.
 It’s not that easy to find as it’s on the 8th floor of the Nak Hotel.

 The Balin Roof Garden serves a mixture of European and Asian food and offers great views over the sea and Sandakan.